-Run Downs and Run-arounds Run downs are runs through the middle of the arena, and runs along the side and ends of the arena.
-Run downs and run-arounds should demonstrate control and gradual increase in speed to the stop.
+Run Downs and Around the Ends Run downs are runs through the middle of the arena, and runs along the side and ends of the arena.
+Run downs and Around the Ends should demonstrate control and gradual increase in speed to the stop.